zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 The following example shows how to inject the Grid HTML output in a new browser window and trigger printing.

+> When the Grid is scrollable (by default), it renders a separate table for the header area.
+Since the browser cannot understand the relationship between the two Grid tables, it will not repeat the header row on top of every printed page.
+If this is a requirement, please [disable Grid scrolling](#scrolling).

 **HTML**

 	<div id="grid"></div>